ever-co/ever-rec/README.md

 2. **Web App Setup**
     - In Firebase Console, click "Add app"
     - Select web platform (</>)
-    - Register app with a nickname
+    - Register the app with a nickname
-    - Copy configuration to appropriate `.env` file
+    - Copy configuration to the appropriate `.env` file

 ### Authentication Setup